microsoft/onefuzz/src/agent/coverage/README.md

 coverage will be measured for them at all.
 If coverage locations are defined, but never reached, the shared libraries may not be found by the dynamic linker/loader at runtime.
 This is an issue with your command invocation.
-You can debug this with the `record` tool's `--dump-stdio` tool.
+You can debug this with the `record` tool's `--dump-stdio` option.
 A typical fix is to include the directories of non-system shared libraries in the `LD_LIBRARY_PATH` environment variable.

 2 _Coverage is being recorded generally, but the branches of `switch` statements don't seem reachable._